 The location, width, and surface treatment are provided in the subject SDP for sidewalks.
-Trails and bikeways are not proposed by this SDP.

 j.
 Bicycle parking shall be shown at all commercial buildings and active recreational facilities at the time of SDP.
 The number and location of bicycle parking spaces shall be determined at that time.